-Is devocalization the same as debarking, bark reduction or bark softening?
-They're the same cruelty by different names.
-“Devocalization" is the preferred term for surgically altering the vocal apparatus to alter or remove an animal's voice.
-These other terms are spin invented to sanitize an act of cruelty, which alters all vocal sounds, not just the bark.
+Is devocalization different than bark softening or bark reduction?
+They're the same cruelty, just different names.
+“Devocalization" is the preferred term for surgically altering the vocal apparatus to change or remove an animal's voice, regardless of whether instruments are inserted through the mouth (spun as "bark softening" or "bark reduction") or an incision in the neck.

 The devocalized voice can be shrill and screechy, hoarse or strange and disturbing.
 Some animals are rendered mute.
 It is also done to cats—who don’t bark.

 Is bark softening non-invasive?
 No!
 It's just another term for devocalization.
 In order to alter the voice, soft tissue of the vocal apparatus must be cut.
 That is invasive and dangerous, no matter how it's spun.

 Are cats really devocalized?
 Feline devocalization has been documented by those who have adopted these unfortunate animals and by veterinarians, including behaviorist Dr. Nicholas Dodman (author, The Cat Who Cried for Help).
 Some breeds, like Siamese, are innately "talkative" or have unusual voices.
 And because the collective voices of any breed are louder than one or two, those who keep many cats may devocalize when they don’t want to hear their animals or to hide activities like hoarding or an illegal breeding operation.
 Finally, cats with dementia may feel insecure and express that by calling out for the people they trust.
 Medication can quell that; so too can simply talking to the cat, reassuring him you're nearby.

 How is devocalization done?
 Vocal cord tissue is cut using one of two approaches: through a surgical incision in the neck or by inserting instruments through the mouth (spun as "bark softening").
 The veterinarian may use a scalpel, scissors, biopsy tools or laser.